30 Health Mistakes You Don't Know You Are Making

 Many health experts recommend drinking eight glasses of fluids eight times a day, also referred to as the 8 x 8 rule.
 However, several external factors — including exercise, climate, and intake of sodium and other dehydrating foods and beverages — can leave your body needing more hydration.
 And some people mistakenly believe all fluids count.
 "Not drinking enough water — and thinking coffee counts toward your fluid intake — is one of the biggest unintentional health mistakes," says Michelle Reed, DO.
 Coffee is a diuretic, she points out.

-The Remedy Rx: When determining how much water you should drink daily, consider everything you're eating and drinking, the climate you're in, and how much you're exercising.
+The Rx: When determining how much water you should drink daily, consider everything you're eating and drinking, the climate you're in, and how much you're exercising.

 You Are Skipping Meals

 Eliminating meals to hit your weight loss goal may seem like a good idea.
 But that could lead to prediabetes, says Reed.
 A 2015 animal study found that skipping meals alters the metabolic process, leading to insulin resistance, a precursor of diabetes.
 The study also found that mice that skipped meals accumulated more belly fat than mice which were allowed to nibble all day.

 The Rx: Eat smaller meals throughout the day instead of skipping meals.

 You're Exercising Indoors